armukilan/aws-cloud-practitioner-notes/3. AWS services/Database/Database.md

 # Database

+## What is Database?

 - Database is a data store that stores semi-structured and structured data
 - Database stores more complex data stores because it requires using formal design and modeling techniques

 - Databases can generally be categorized into two categories:
-	- Relational Database : Stores data in structured tables with predefined schemas and relationships using SQL.
+	- **Relational Database** : Stores data in structured tables with predefined schemas and relationships using SQL.
-	- Non-relational Databases: Semi-structured, may or may not resemble tabular data.
+	- **Non-relational Databases**: Semi-structured, may or may not resemble tabular data.
 Stores data in flexible, schema-less formats like key-value, document, column, or graph models.

 <!-- - Functionality of the databases
 	- Special specialized language to query so retrieve data so in this case SQL